yusufkaratoprak/DomainDrivenDevelopment/readme.md

 #  API Usage Guide For Domain Driven

-This guide provides instructions on how to set up and interact with the GreenFlux API, which is running in a Docker container alongside a PostgreSQL database.
+This guide provides instructions on how to set up and interact with the Any API, which is running in a Docker container alongside a PostgreSQL database.

 ## Prerequisites